What is population health?

 This may differ depending on the outcome you are trying to improve.

-For example, if your targeted population is located in a more deprived area and are suffering with stress and anxiety from unstable living environments, measuring wellbeing scores after attending or receiving support could be a beneficial metric to use.
+For example, if your targeted population is located in a more deprived area and is suffering from stress and anxiety from unstable living environments, measuring wellbeing scores after attending or receiving support could be a beneficial metric to use.

 However, if your targeted population is an older generation and the aim is to provide preventative care for more vulnerable residents in an area, then measuring GP attendance and hospital admissions might be a good metric to follow.